Cal-Fang/PoliceTransport/README.md

 - If the news collected by GVA did not disclose the transport mode, we would google the keyword to look for others (especially later reports);
 - For each police-engaged case, the police department usually has a media brief.
 The videos are usually uploaded online for transparency.
 Sometimes these disclose how injured/killed officers were transported.

 All transport mode information was stored in the new Response.Type column.
-Two extra columns, "Detail" and "News.Source", were also created.
+Two extra columns, Detail and News.Source, were also created.
-- For all cases where the transport mode used was identified, we documented the source in the "News.Source" column.
+- For all cases where the transport mode used was identified, we documented the source in the News.Source column.
-- We also marked all suicide cases in the "Detail" column since these cases are fundamentally different in terms of the response mechanism and were excluded from our analysis.
+- We also marked all suicide cases in the Detail column since these cases are fundamentally different in terms of the response mechanism and were excluded from our analysis.

-The "Detail" column is available upon request.
+The Detail column is available upon request.

 ## STEP 4 Validate
 Two other analysts from Dr. Sanghavi's Lab, Jessy Nguyen and Nadia Ghazali, then helped validate the transport mode labeled.
-Using the [Google Sheets document](https://docs.google.com/spreadsheets/d/1fCjbfK5wkWyoP2V0U5rAVWbhzJjAER9SPFYSm_38IKA/edit?usp=sharing), they examined the "News.Source" and determined whether the label assigned was appropriate.
+Using the [Google Sheets document](https://docs.google.com/spreadsheets/d/1fCjbfK5wkWyoP2V0U5rAVWbhzJjAER9SPFYSm_38IKA/edit?usp=sharing), they examined the News.Source and determined whether the label assigned was appropriate.

 If they didn't agree with the transport mode information assigned, they would mark it.
 And then we discussed to reach a consensus.
 If an agreement could not be reached, Dr. Prachi Sanghavi reviewed the case and made the final call.